-Geisha, one word introduced to the world by the 2005 film ‘Memoirs Of A Geisha’.
+Geisha, one word introduced to the world by the 2005 Hollywood film ‘Memoirs Of A Geisha’.

-While the film might just be a decade old, the Geisha culture is in fact centuries old that spans from sometime around the late 600s.
+While the film might just be some 15 years old, the Geisha culture is in fact centuries old dating all the way back to around the late 600s.

-A lot of people have the misconception that Geishas are just a synonym for prostitutes and that the sexual part of their job is all that is to this culture.
+A lot of people have the misconception that Geishas are just synonym for being prostitutes and that the sexual part of their job is all that is to this culture.